zlubsen/packet-play/README.md

 Usage notes:
 - Use `--help` for a list of arguments
-- By default, the player will start to repay the provided file immediately.
+- By default, the player will start to replay the provided file immediately.
 The `-a` flag overrides this behavior.

 Minimal usage:
 ```sh